-- 1. Any student, upon receiving information that a person is threatening to commit an act of violence, shall: - (a) Assume the threat is serious; - (b) Immediately report the threat to a faculty member, a school administrator, law enforcement officer or call the Onondaga County District Attorney's office confidential hotline at 1-877-477-2338; and - (c) Suicide threats should be reported to a faculty member or the Building Principal. - (d) Be available and cooperative in providing a statement or information, with the understanding that the reporting student will remain anonymous to the greatest extent possible. - 2.
+- 1. Any student, upon receiving information that a person is threatening to commit an act of violence, shall: - (a) Assume the threat is serious; - (b) Immediately report the threat to a faculty member, a school administrator, law enforcement officer or contact the Onondaga County District Attorney's office at 315.435.2470.
+Reports can be made confidentially via tip 411 - (c) Suicide threats should be reported to a faculty member or the Building Principal. - (d) Be available and cooperative in providing a statement or information, with the understanding that the reporting student will remain anonymous to the greatest extent possible. - 2.
 Any parent or guardian, upon receiving information that a person is threatening to commit an act of violence, shall: - (a) Assume threat is serious; - (b) Immediately report the threat to a school staff member, school administrator or law enforcement officer; and - (c) Be available and cooperative in providing a statement of information, with the understanding that the informant parent/guardian will remain anonymous to the greatest extent possible. - 3.
 Any school staff member, upon receiving information that a person is threatening to commit an act of violence, shall: - (a) Assume threat is serious; - (b) Immediately report the threat to a school administrator/designee; and - (c) If threat is received by telephone, obtain as much information as possible and attempt to complete a Telephone Threat Information Sheet (see Appendix R).